YossiAharon/WPtimize/readme.txt

 == Installation ==

-1. Upload `wptimize` folder into your plugins directroy (/wp-content/plugins/) or search for \"WPtimize\" on WordPress repository plugins from your WordPress dashboard.
+1. Upload `wptimize` folder into your plugins directroy (/wp-content/plugins/) or search for "WPtimize" on WordPress repository plugins from your WordPress dashboard.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==